Thermality of horizon through near horizon instability: a path integral approach: Introduction and basic formalism

-where $x$ is the radial distance from the horizon and $p$ is its conjugate momentum.
-So $x=0$ corresponds to the location of the horizon.
-In the above, $\kappa$ is the surface gravity.
-Such a Hamiltonian has been obtained in Eddington- Finkelstein (EF) outgoing null coordinates both for a general SSSBH as well as Kerr spacetime.
-In the above, the classical path of the particle has been chosen to be along the normal to null hypersurface, given by Eddington null coordinate $u =$ constant, where $u = t - r_*$ with $r_*$ is the well known tortoise coordinate (see \cite{Chaos3,Dalui:2021tvy} for details on construction of (\ref{eqn:near_horizon_hamiltonian})).
-The same can also be obtained in Painleve coordinates for SSSBH as well as Kerr BH, considering a particular trajectory \cite{Dalui:2018qqv,chaos1,chaos2} (a generic null surface also provides such Hamiltonian \cite{Dalui:2021sme}).
-It must be noted that the above Hamiltonian, very near the horizon, is unstable.
-This can be realized in several ways.
+Nonetheless, it must be noted that the above Hamiltonian, very near the horizon, is unstable.
+First discuss for $x>0$.
 The solutions of the equations of motions are given by $x\sim e^{\kappa t}$ and $p\sim e^{- \kappa t}$.
 Since the near horizon limit $x\to 0$ is equivalent to $t\to -\infty$, the momentum diverges there.
 Moreover for a fixed energy (\ref{eqn:near_horizon_hamiltonian}) implies that $p\to\infty$ as $x\to 0$.
 Both imply that the Hamiltonian has radial instability in the near horizon regime.
 On the other hand, (\ref{eqn:near_horizon_hamiltonian}) can be cast to that of an inverted harmonic oscillator (see \cite{chaos2}), which is unstable in nature.
+While for $x<0$, the momentum is given by $p = -(H/\kappa y)$, where $x=-y$ with $y>0$.
+This again diverges at the horizon $y=0$.
+In this case the classical solutions take the forms as $y\sim e^{-\kappa t}$ and $p\sim e^{\kappa t}$.
+Since here $y\to 0$ implies $t\to \infty$, one observes that the classical value of $p$ also diverges at the horizon.
 Recently we explicitly showed this “local instability” may cause the temperature to the horizon at the semi-classical level \cite{chaos2,Chaos3,Dalui:2021tvy,Chaos4}.